mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 If you use this technique though...

-- You need to make sure you set the value of n`um right away inside the loop.
+- You need to make sure you set the value of `num` right away inside the loop.
 - You probably want to use a nonsense value like -1, so that if you ever see that displayed it will be obvious something is wrong and be easier to debug.

 ### Do This: Set A Starting Condition

 - **Starter code** is provided which creates a while loop that never runs.
 - **Run** the program once to see that the loop is never entered.
-- **Fix** the problem by changing the initial value of num to a nonsense value such as -1.
+- **Fix** the problem by changing the initial value of `num` to a nonsense value such as -1.

 ### Starter Code: Set A Starting Condition